Stochastic analysis of ultra-high energy cosmic ray interactions: Derivation of the canonical form

 \section{Derivation of the canonical form}

-The canonical corresponding to an RSeC describes the probability that a nucleus of mass number A interacts a number of times $k$ over a trajectory length $L$.
-In these cascades each interaction leads to the loss of one nucleon leading to a nucleus of mass number reduced by one, so that after the final interaction the remnant nucleus has a A-$k$ nucleons.
-Additionally, the interaction rates for all nuclei follow the regularity condition, \textit{i.e.} the relations $\lambda_{A_i} = \frac{A_j}{A_i} \lambda_{A_j}=A_j \cdot \lambda_1$ hold, with $\lambda_1$ the interaction rate per nucleon.
+The canonical form corresponding to an RSeC describes the probability that a nucleus of mass number $A$ will interact $k$ times over a trajectory length $L$.
+In these cascades, each interaction results in the loss of one nucleon, reducing the mass number by one.
+Thus, after the final interaction, the remaining nucleus has $A-k$ nucleons.
+Additionally, the interaction rates for all nuclei satisfy the regularity condition (i.e., the relations $\lambda_{A_i} = \frac{A_j}{A_i} \lambda_{A_j}=A_j \cdot \lambda_1$ hold) with $\lambda_1$ the interaction rate per nucleon.